You have the right to a fast appeal if you think your services are ending too soon from one of these facilities:

-While you're getting SNF, HHA, CORF, or hospice services, you should get a notice called "Notice of Medicare Provider Non-Coverage" at least 2 days before covered services end.
+While you're getting SNF, HHA, CORF, or hospice services, you should get a notice called "Notice of Medicare Non-Coverage" at least 2 days before covered services end.
 If you don't get this notice, ask for it.
 This notice explains:

 - The date your covered services will end